boltlabs-inc/zkchannels-spec/tezos/setup.md

 TODO: Confirm choice of `u`,`l` (probably 128,9)

-Generate a [new](https://github.com/boltlabs-inc/libzkchannels-crypto/blob/main/libzkchannels-crypto/src/ps_keys.rs#L69) Pointcheval-Sanders keypair of length 5.
+Generate a [new](https://github.com/boltlabs-inc/libzkchannels-crypto/blob/main/libzkchannels-crypto/src/ps_keys.rs#L69) Pointcheval-Sanders keypair for signatures on message tuples of length 1.
 With this keypair, separately [sign](https://github.com/boltlabs-inc/libzkchannels-crypto/blob/main/libzkchannels-crypto/src/ps_signatures.rs#L64) each value from 0 to `u`.

 Publish the public key and the signatures.